 Provide your Azure AD global administrator credentials.
 Your global administrator tenant may be different from your Microsoft Azure credentials.

 Make sure the admin who registers the connector is in the same directory where you enabled the Application Proxy service.
-For example, if the tenant domain is contoso.com, the admin should be admin@contoso.com or any other alias on that domain.
+For example, if the tenant’s domain is contoso.com, the admin should be globaladmin@contoso.com, or any other alias on that domain.

-If IE Enhanced Security Configuration is set to On on the server where you are installing the connector, the registration screen might be blocked.
-Follow the instructions in the error message to allow access.
-Make sure that Internet Explorer Enhanced Security is off.
+If IE Enhanced Security Configuration is set enabled on the server where you are installing the connector, the registration screen might be blocked.
+Follow the instructions in the error message to allow access, to disable Internet Explorer Enhanced Security.

-If connector registration does not succeed, see Troubleshoot Application Proxy
+If connector registration does not succeed, click on the Troubleshoot Application Proxy link in the wizard, or use the following link

 When the installation completes, two new services are added to your server: